No Philosophy in Action Radio on Wednesday

 To join the live broadcast and its chat, just point your browser to Philosophy in Action’s Live Studio a few minutes before the show is scheduled to start.
 By listening live, you can share your thoughts with other listeners and ask us follow-up questions in the text chat.

-Philosophy in Action Radio applies rational principles to the challenges of real life in live internet radio shows on Sunday mornings and Wednesday evenings.
+Philosophy in Action Radio focuses on the application of rational principles to the challenges of real life.
+It broadcasts live on most Sunday mornings and many Thursday evenings over the internet.
 For information on upcoming shows, visit the Episodes on Tap.
 For podcasts of past shows, visit the Show Archives.

-Philosophy in Action's NewsletterPhilosophy in Action's Facebook PagePhilosophy in Action's Twitter StreamPhilosophy in Action's RSS FeedPhilosophy in Action's YouTube Channel
+Philosophy in Action's NewsletterPhilosophy in Action's Facebook PagePhilosophy in Action's Twitter StreamPhilosophy in Action's RSS FeedsPhilosophy in Action's Calendar

 This week’s questions are: